The Excavation Site

 Thank you for joining me on this excavation.
 Let’s see what we unearth.

-Okay, here goes… the personal things: discovering late in life that I have ADHD, a history of eating disorders, social anxiety, being a survivor of SA, the associated PTSD and cPTSD that comes from these experiences, and, more recently, perimenopause.
-Being a woman factors into my experience as does being a Mom and a non-traditional student during undergraduate and graduate school.
+Being a neurodivergent, trauma-surviving woman factors into my lived reality as does being a mother and a non-traditional student during undergraduate and graduate school.
 As an adult, I have had limited financial means.
 There is also the fact that I am cisgender and white.
 As a child, my parents had the financial means to offer me quite a lot of opportunities growing up and put in the time and labor to facilitate and support me in doing them.
 Having a close connection to my Italian heritage is another highly influential facet of my identity and experience.

+The idea of sharing my ideas and personal history scares me.
+Such an effort invites exposure and vulnerability.
+The desire is to do good, but what if I cause harm?
 Another barrier holding me back is the feeling that my ‘why’ has to be somehow bigger than myself.
 My ‘why’ has to contribute to the world in some way; it needs to make a positive social impact.
-Through various digital spaces, we are creating this voluminous freely available collective social memoir.
+Through various digital environments, we are creating this voluminous freely available collective social memoir.
 I have been empowered by hearing others’ highly relatable experiences, seeing them succeeding and thriving, doing good things in the world, and doing the things they love and want to do with their lives.
-Admittedly, I indulge in the idea that by sharing my experiences, I too can empower people.
+Admittedly, I indulge in the idea that by sharing my history and point-of-view, I too can empower people.
 I hesitate though.
-Arrogance is not a good look on me and is generally followed by rather uncomfortable and humbling experiences that provoke major anxiety.
+Arrogance is not a good look on me and is generally followed by rather uncomfortable and humbling moments that provoke major anxiety.
 I doubt that whatever I share will be new and something that hasn’t been said before.
 That said, collective voices can be powerful and adding yet another voice to the chorus may be beneficial to someone at some point.
 Nonetheless, my ‘why’ can’t promise more than I can give and all I can give is me.
-If I am completely honest with myself, my ‘why’ is simple.
-As selfish as this may seem, I want to be seen.
-I want to share who I am and find and engage with other people who can relate to me.
-I want to connect.

-Yet, connection is something that I struggle with greatly in deep and painful ways.
-As a result, I am scared to start this self excavation.
+So yes—I am scared to start this self-excavation.
 Yet, I can’t shake the unrelenting urge to do so anyway.
 I have decided to trust that urge.
 And, I have decided to trust you.

-… experiment with content.
+Experiment with content.
 If I feel compelled to share something, I will.
 In retrospect, if it doesn’t feel good, I give myself permission to change directions and revisit as I see fit.
-This applies to the seemingly less innocuous posts about work, research, and anthropology as much as it does to the more personal content.
+This applies to the seemingly more innocuous posts about work, research, and anthropology as much as it does to the more personal content.

-I hope to learn by engaging with you and hearing what you have to say about your own experiences.
+I hope to learn by engaging with you and hearing what you have to say about your own backgrounds and journeys.
 I hope to learn (and share what I learn) from colleagues in my discipline and colleagues from other collaborative disciplines.

 If you made it this far, well done.
 Thank you for investing your time in reading this.